Nothing Phone Screen Replacement Cost UK 2026

 | CMF Phone 1 | £89.95 |

 Diagnostics are free on standard screen repairs (and £24.95 on board-level work, deducted if you proceed).
 If your exact variant is not listed, contact us for a quote.
-Every screen carries a 27-month guarantee — more than double the 12 months most independent UK repairers offer.
+Every screen carries a 27-month guarantee — well beyond the 12-month cover typical of independent UK repairers.

 Why Nothing Phone screens cost what they do